mgao6767/mingze-gao/posts/textual-analysis-on-sec-filings/index.md

 ORDER BY cik, file_type, date;
 ```

-### 3.3 Nini, Smith and Sufi (2009)
+### 3.3 @nini_creditor_2009

 This example code finds the appearance of any of the 10 search words used in
-"Creditor control rights and firm investment policy" by Nini, Smith and Sufi
+"Creditor control rights and firm investment policy" by @nini_creditor_2009,
-(JFE 2009), which is used to identify the loan contracts as attached in the SEC
+which is used to identify the loan contracts as attached in the SEC filing.
-filing.

 ```Python
 import re